mendix/docs/content/en/docs/appstore/services/use-sap-model-creator.md

 ## 1 Introduction

 Mendix apps can consume OData services exposed by SAP back-end systems.
-To do this you need to use the OData Connector for SAP solutions.
+To do this you need to use the OData Connector for SAP Solutions.

-The [OData Connector for SAP solutions](/appstore/connectors/sap/sap-odata-connector/) needs to know details of the OData service which has been exposed.
+The [OData Connector for SAP Solutions](/appstore/connectors/sap/sap-odata-connector/) needs to know details of the OData service which has been exposed.
 This involves mapping the data structures exposed by the OData service (via the $metadata URL) to entities and attributes of the domain model.
 This information is created as a Mendix module (*.mpk*) file which can be imported into your Mendix app.

 SAP data models reflect an [OData](/appstore/connectors/sap/sap-odata-connector/) service or [BAPI](/appstore/connectors/sap/sap-bapi-connector/) from SAP back-end systems like SAP Business Suite (SAP ERP 6.0), SAP S/4HANA, and SAP S/4HANA Cloud.